happyvictor008/Higher-Order-Implicit-Fairing-Networks-for-3D-Human-Pose-Estimation/README.md

 ### Training from scratch
 To train the model, run the following commands.
-For HGCNII on ground truth input:
+For HOIF-Net on ground truth input:
 ```
 python main_gcn.py --keypoints gt
 ```